ferpetrelli/eloquent-consumer/README.md

 As you can see, we only defined here a `$baseUri` and a default TTL for caching (200 seconds).

-After having the endpoint configured, we should create a Test Model.
-This model should inherit from our faux Eloquent like class.
+Now that we have the endpoint configured, we should create a the actual Book Model.
+This model must inherit from our faux Eloquent like class.

 ```php
 <?php